yu-ming-chen/tp/docs/UserGuide.md

 You can use this command to open the budget at the given `INDEX`.

-When you open a budget, you will be directed to its budget page.
+When you open a budget, you will be directed to its budget page view.

-✏️ Example: `open 1`
+✏ Example: `open 1`

 This will open the budget at index 1 as seen in Figure 5.2.8.1 below: